 Field-hunting tip

-Look in guano deposits country — that is the host setting where guanine typically forms.
+Look in guano deposits country, the host setting where guanine typically forms.
 If you start seeing uric acid, aphthitalite in float, you are in the right ground.
 Field specimens usually show a platy or needle-like crystals habit, so train your eye for that shape before scanning the outcrop.